View Nepal in Detail

 Accommodation Teahouses, Camping

 Enjoying the captivating view of the Kathmandu valley, the journey flows through traditional villages and terraced fields heading towards Soti Khola.
 The journey begins on the Budhi Gandaki River, where you instantly increase to higher levels while hiking through forests and crossing bridges.
 You’ll encounter the vibrant villages of Jagat, Deng, and Namrung.
-They combine Tibetan and Nepali cultures and traditional lifestyles, and even have some breathtaking monasteries.
+They combine Tibetan and Nepali cultures and traditional lifestyles and even have some breathtaking monasteries.
 The journey brings sparkling lakes to its beautiful and dense forests, while the air thins out the higher you go.

 Special rest days are made to support the change and acclimatization.
 One of the most amazing experiences is crossing the large mountain pass, Larkya La.
 The trek is about finding places and not just about walking.
 You’ll be able to visit ancient monasteries and purely enjoy trekking and walking while breathing.
 You will officially end your trek in Besisahar with lots of amazing memories.
 After that, you can return to Kathmandu after completing such an amazing journey.